 Jennifer wrote her debut novel, The Uncommoners: The Crooked Sixpence, during her lunch breaks at Foyles.
 She signed a publishing deal with Penguin Random House and the following year, left Foyles to work at Tales On Moon Lane, an award-winning independent children’s bookshop in Herne Hill.
 She and her colleagues won Children’s Bookseller of the Year at the British Book Awards in 2017.
 The Uncommoners: The Crooked Sixpence was published in 2016 and went on to become a Waterstones Children's book of the month and a Sunday Times bestseller.
 The sequels, The Smoking Hourglass and The Frozen Telescope followed in 2017 and 2018.
 To date, the series has been translated into sixteen different languages.

 Jennifer left bookselling in 2018 to become a full-time children’s author.
-In 2020 she will publish a new series for younger readers, AGENTS OF THE WILD, which she co-created with her good friend Alice Lickens, an illustrator and winner of the prestigious Sendak Fellowship.
-June 2020 will also see the publication of Jennifer's latest novel for middle-grade readers, Wonderscape.
+In 2020 she published a new series for younger readers, AGENTS OF THE WILD, which she co-created with her good friend Alice Lickens, an illustrator and winner of the prestigious Sendak Fellowship.
+She also published Wonderscape, her latest novel for middle-grade readers.
 Find out more about Jennifer's books here.